OsamahAnsari/ProjectTalos/_posts/2020-11-11-attack-of-the-ml-hummingbirds-work-continues.md

 title: Week 10 - Attack of the ML Hummingbirds Work Continues
 ---

 This week I continued working on my Hummingbird ML Agent based game, which I have now aptly dubbed Attack of the ML Hummingbirds.
+I will definitely need to improve that name for future weeks.

 ## New Mechanics and Testing (~7 hours)